The Private Memoirs and Confessions of a Justified Sinner: Plot

 Many of the events of the novel are narrated twice; first by the 'editor', who gives his account of the facts as he understands them to be, and then in the words of the 'sinner' himself.

 The story starts in 1687 with the marriage of Rabina Orde to the much older George Colwan, Laird of Dalcastle.
-Rabina despises her new husband because he falls short of her extreme religious beliefs, his love of dancing and penchant for drinking alcohol.
+Rabina despises her new husband because he falls short of her extreme religious beliefs, due to his love of dancing and penchant for drinking alcohol.
 She initially flees him but her father forces her back, and they live separately in the one house.
 Rabina gives birth to two sons.
 The first, George, is indisputably the son of the Laird, but it is strongly implied – though never confirmed – that her second son, Robert, was fathered by the Reverend Wringhim, Rabina's spiritual adviser and close confidant.

 George, raised by the Laird, becomes a popular young man who enjoys sport and the company of his friends.
 Robert, educated by his mother and adoptive father Wringhim, is brought up to follow Wringhim's radical antinomian sect of Calvinism, which holds that only certain elect people are predestined to be saved by God.
 These chosen few will have a heavenly reward regardless of how their lives are lived.

 The two brothers meet, as young men, in Edinburgh where Robert starts following George through the town, mocking and provoking him and disrupting his life.
 He appears to have the ability of appearing wherever George is.
 When on a hill-top, George sees a vision of his brother in the sky and turns to find him behind him, preparing to throw him off a cliff.
 Robert rejects any friendly or placatory advances from his brother.

 Finally, George is murdered by being stabbed in the back, apparently during a duel with one of his drinking acquaintances.
 The only witnesses to the murder were a prostitute and her despicable client, who claim that the culprit was Robert, aided by what appears to be the double of George's friend.
 Before Robert can be arrested, he disappears.